Venmyn Deloitte: 2005 - present

+In 2012, Deloitte purchased Venmyn establishing Venmyn Deloitte.

+Operations

+The company had had a flat management structure with company employees writing the technical reports with which they were the most familiar and with which they have the most experience.

 Innovations

-SAMREC and SAMVAL CODES
+Mineral codes

-Venmyn Deloitte MD Andy Clay and other staff members have assisted and continue to assist with drafting the SAMREC and SAMVAL codes that govern the South African minerals industry.
+The company Managing Director, Andy Clay and other staff members have assisted with drafting the SAMREC and SAMVAL codes that govern the South African minerals industry.
 The South African Code for the Reporting of Mineral Resources and Mineral Reserves (SAMREC) sets out minimum standards, recommendations and guidelines for the public reporting of exploration results, mineral resources and mineral reserves in South Africa while the South African Code for the Valuation of Mineral Assets (SAMVAL) sets down the minimum standards, recommendations and guidelines for the valuation of mineral assets.

 Clay has been part of the SAMREC/SAMVAL Working Group for oil and gas reserves and has been identified as "instrumental in motivating" for SAMREC’s introduction at the JSE Limited.

-Other codes that relate to the reporting of mineral resources and reserves and their valuation include Canada’s NI43-101 Code and Cimval Code and Australia’s Joint Ore Reserves Committee (JORC) Code and Valmin Code.
+Other codes used by the company that relate to the reporting of mineral resource classifications and their valuation include Canada’s NI43-101 Code and Cimval Code and Australia’s Joint Ore Reserves Committee (JORC) Code and Valmin Code.

-Terms coined

 Mine Recovery Factor

-Venmyn’s founders Andy Clay and Willo Stear coined the term the "mine recovery factor", which is widely used in the industry.
+Andy Clay and Willo Stear coined the term the "mine recovery factor", which is widely used in the industry.
 The term "measures the actual yield divided by the amount of gold [or other commodity] called for by the miner from the ore reserve".

-Document innovations

-Section 12 Executive Summary
+Summary documentation

-Venmyn (now renamed Venmyn Deloitte) introduced the Section 12 Executive Summary document to the JSE Limited, when it submitted the technical reports relating to the Platmin listing.
+The company introduced the Section 12 Executive Summary document to the JSE Limited, when it submitted the technical reports relating to the Platmin listing.
 The summary is attached as an appendix to a prelisting document and is based on a Competent Persons' Report (CPR).
 The Section 12 Executive Summary condenses all the required technical information that forms part of a CPR and presents it in an investor- and board-friendly form.

 Short-form documentation

-Venmyn (now renamed Venmyn Deloitte) prefers succinct documentation, and has created summarised document types, including Technical, Metallurgical and Environmental Statements.
+With a focus on succinct documentation Venmyn has created summarised document types, including Technical, Metallurgical and Environmental Statements.

-Venmyn (now renamed Venmyn Deloitte) produced the shortest CPR for a listing, with the listing of Buildmax.
+In 2009, it produced the shortest CPR for a listing, with the listing of Buildmax.
 The document was less than 10 pages including graphics.